genie-hq/genie/README.md

 5. **Access Version History**: Explore the version history of test files to review past iterations and generate new versions as necessary, ensuring continuous improvement and quality assurance.

 ## How to run locally 💻

-This is a Supabase Open Source Hackathon 2024 project!
-Feel free to contribute to our open source project, Genie!

 To run the project locally, follow these steps: